Schwedt: History

 After the Migration Period, the area had been settled by Polabian Slavs.
 From 937 onwards the lands of the Slavic Ukrani tribes in the west were subdued by the Saxon forces of Margrave Gero and incorporated into his vast Marca Geronis, while the lands east of the Oder were held by Pomeranian tribes under sovereignty of the newly formed Duchy of Poland ruled by Duke Mieszko I. The Saxon Northern March was lost in the Great Slav Rising of 983, and not before 1147 the Saxon count Albert the Bear again invaded the lands on the Oder river, which remained disputed between the newly established Margraviate of Brandenburg and the Pomeranian dukes.

 The settlement of Schwedt was first mentioned in a 1265 deed.
 In the course of the Brandenburg–Pomeranian conflict, the Brandenburg margrave Louis II the Roman ceded it to Duke Barnim III of Pomerania in 1354.
 It was again besieged by the first Hohenzollern margrave Frederick I in 1434, but to no avail.
 In 1481 the Thuringian counts of Hohnstein acquired the estates; they granted town privileges to Schwedt as well as to neighbouring Vierraden and introduced the Protestant Reformation.

-The rise of Schwedt came to an end with the extinction of the Hohnstein counts in 1609 and the disastrous Thirty Years' War, when the town on the road from Stettin to Berlin was plundered several times.
+The rise of Schwedt came to an end with the extinction of the Hohnstein counts in 1609 and the disastrous Thirty Years' War, when the town on the road from Stettin (Szczecin) to Berlin was plundered several times.
 In 1631 King Gustavus Adolphus of Sweden, after landing in Pomerania, camped here on his way to the Battle of Breitenfeld.
 Six years later the Swedish field marshal Johan Banér set the town on fire, after its citizens refused to capitulate.

+In the 1680s, a commune of French Huguenots was established in the town.
 During the Great Northern War, the Treaty of Schwedt was signed in the town.

+From 1815 to 1945, Schwedt was part of the Prussian Province of Brandenburg.

 Near the end of World War II, over two months of heavy fighting destroyed an estimated 85 percent of the town, including the Schwedt Castle.
 The Soviet Army occupied Schwedt on April 26, 1945, two weeks before the final defeat of Nazi Germany.
-Afterwards it formed part of East Germany.
-During the 1960s, the government of the DDR expanded housing and encouraged people to move to Schwedt, a trend that ended with the fall of Communism.
+From 1945 to 1952, Schwedt was part of the state of Brandenburg and from 1952 to 1990 of the Bezirk Frankfurt of East Germany.
+During the 1960s, the government of the DDR expanded housing and encouraged people to move to Schwedt, a trend that ended with German reunification.
+Since 1990, Schwedt is again part of the State of Brandenburg.